|

 The grape bunches on both Chardonnay and Pinot Noir are well formed and getting

 plenty of air.
-They are exceptionally healthy and the vines have escaped any and
+They are exceptionally healthy and the vines have escaped any

-its skins – a pointer to color and structure in the wines.
+of its skins – a pointer to color and structure in the wines.
 The grapes are

 already high in sugar and the sugar/acidity balance is excellent for fruit at